att-innovate/netQuil/docs/demos/quantum-teleportation.rst

 Setup Agents
 ----------------------------------------
-Let us first define Agent Charlie who creates and distributes the Bell State Pair to Alice and Bob.
+Let us first define agent Charlie who creates and distributes the bell state pair to Alice and Bob.
 We can extend the Agent classes and redefine our :math:`\textit{run()}` methods.
-To create our Bell State Pair, he can use a Hadamard (:math:`\textbf{H}`) and Controlled-Not (:math:`\textbf{CNOT}`) gate from pyquil.
-Then, using NetQuil, we want to send each qubit to Alice and Bob.
+To create our bell state pair, he can use a Hadamard (:math:`\textbf{H}`) and Controlled-Not (:math:`\textbf{CNOT}`) gate from pyquil.
+Then, using netQuil, we want to send each qubit to Alice and Bob.

 .. code:: python